nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ### Situating the Nordic Guidelines in the World of Specifications

-As described above, the Nordic Guidelines work as an application of higher-level standards for the purpose of accessible EPUB 3 production at the Nordic agencies (henceforth "the Ordering Agency/Agencies").
+As described above, the Nordic Guidelines work as an application of higher-level standards for the purpose of accessible EPUB 3 production at the Nordic agencies (henceforth ”the Ordering Agency/Agencies”).

 The application of the Nordic Guidelines can also be further specified on lower levels, e.g. instructions on a per-Ordering Agency and/or per-title basis.

 The different levels of specification can be expressed as the following hierarchy:

-1. High-level specifications, e.g. [Epub 3.3](https://www.w3.org/TR/epub-33/), [Epub Accessibility 1.1](https://www.w3.org/TR/epub-a11y-11/), [HTML5],(https://www.w3.org/TR/html/) etc.
+1. High-level specifications, e.g. [Epub 3.3](https://www.w3.org/TR/epub-33/), [Epub Accessibility 1.1](https://www.w3.org/TR/epub-a11y-11/), [HTML5](https://www.w3.org/TR/html/) etc.
 2. The Nordic Guidelines (this document)
-3. General Ordering Agency-specific Guidelines (usually these build on the Nordic Guidelines, but might also contain some deviations from them)
+3. General Ordering Agency-specific guidelines (usually these build on the Nordic Guidelines, but might also contain some deviations from them)
 4. Title-specific instructions, usually expressed in the form of Editing Instructions, containing further guidance on how to treat a specific title

 Note that the forms of levels 3 and 4 will vary between the Ordering Agencies, and their standardisation is outside the scope of this document.